 I was in 10th standard when I first noticed an error in the spelling of my name.

 All students were asked to check the spelling of their names and their father’s names before the school submitted the data to the CBSE.
-I noticed that the spelling of my name was ‘Avdesh Kumar’ instead of ‘Avdhesh Kumar’ in the form (notice the missing ‘h’ after the ‘d’) I didn’t think it was something to be worried about so I simply ignored it.
+I noticed that the spelling of my name was ‘Avdesh Kumar’ instead of ‘Avdhesh Kumar’ in the form (notice the missing ‘h’ after the ‘d’) I didn’t think it was something to be worried about so I just ignored it.

 It was when I received the mark sheet and the certificate that I realised my mistake.
-My school records were indicating an unintentional error in my TC (Transfer certificate) issued by my former school in Haridwar, Uttarakhand when I had passed 4th standard.
+My school records were indicating an unintentional error in my TC (Transfer certificate) issued by my former school in Haridwar, Uttarakhand when I had passed the 4th standard.
 (That’s a long story, and I am really in no mood to bore you, so let’s put that aside).

 I tried whatever I could to get the spelling corrected, but all went in vain.